Sports Coach Logo Sports Coach Training Principles Fitness Components

 Minding Your Mental Fitness

-David Lowes and Dr Matt Long investigated the mindset of mature elite athletes and the mindset of social athletes.
+David Lowes and Dr Matt Long investigated the mindset of mature elite athletes and the mentality of social athletes..

-Training hard is not always enough, although it can be argued that this is the most important.
+Training hard is not always enough, although this is the most important aspect.
 The training mix has to cover all aspects.
-Suppose the athlete specialises in middle distance events.
-In that case, aerobic and anaerobic work will be used in varying proportions with the ingredients of speed, speed endurance, and strength endurance to encourage developing and improving the various energy systems.
+Suppose the athlete specialises in middle-distance events.
+In that case, aerobic and anaerobic work will be used in varying proportions with speed, speed endurance, and strength endurance to encourage the development and improvement of the various energy systems.

 Elite athletes, in particular, will also add many other aspects to their training regimes, including core work, plyometrics, weights, flexibility, drills, massage, ice baths - the list can be a long one.
 Every ingredient becomes almost as important as the next, even if 'running training' remains sacrosanct.
 Suppose the daily running sessions make up 90% or more of the workload.
 In that case, even if an ice bath only attributes to 1% or less on the scale of success, that can make a huge difference - perhaps the difference between a successful season and a mediocre one.

 Without lingering on what is essential and what is not, a significant area where many athletes and coaches fail to apportion enough time is an individual's 'mental fitness' at any given time.
-It is vital to change poor mental states into positive ones that can make huge differences before, during, and after a performance.
+Changing poor mental states into positive ones that can make huge differences before, during, and after a performance is vital.
 Being in the right frame of mind is essential to deliver a performance allied with endless hours of steady running and repetition work on the track for middle-distance athletes.

 Many athletes dismiss the importance of psychology in sporting achievement.
 These are unequivocally the ones who have weak mental states - they are stuck in a rut and cannot see any way out of it!
-Hopefully, my research was done over the last three years (2009-present) will give an insight into how important being in the right frame of mind can be and what can be done to get 'in the zone.'
-The chosen subjects were both young and mature and from BMC Residential courses, BMC Grand Prix events, and some elite athletes from Scandinavia, Spain, Kenya, and Ethiopia.
-The findings will show how positive and negative mental states can affect performance and some surprising results regarding differing mindsets.
+My research over the last three years (2009-present) will give an insight into how important being in the right frame of mind can be and what can be done to get 'in the zone.'
+The chosen subjects were young and mature, from BMC Residential courses, BMC Grand Prix events, and some elite athletes from Scandinavia, Spain, Kenya, and Ethiopia.
+The findings will show how positive and negative mental states affect performance and some surprising results regarding differing mindsets.

-Those who can handle and negate any problems into positivism will have success.
-The diagram below (Fig.1) shows the ideal model of how the mind should focus on a point (competition) from one hour prior, right down to the sound of the gun.
-Those who have a successful race will generally relate to this, although there are exceptions.
+Those who can handle and negate any problems in positivism will have success.
+The diagram below (Fig.1) shows the ideal model of how the mind should focus on a point (competition) from one hour before the sound of the gun.
+Those with a successful race will generally relate to this, although exceptions exist.
 However, those with an unsuccessful result due to poor mental states can almost enact this model in reverse (Fig.2) with an incident or an opponent upsetting their focus.
-External and internal cues can trigger reversals between telic and paratelic states, some of which enhance optimum performance and others impede it.
+External and internal cues can trigger reversals between telic and paratelic states, some of which enhance optimum performance, and others impede it.
 Although it is easy to comment that there should be no distractions, unfortunately, this is rarely the case in real-life scenarios.

 Article 125

-Athletes with pre-determined (SMART) goals are always more successful than those without any at all.
-Those with specific goals tend to let distractions affect them less with an almost indestructible attitude of nothing will stop them in their pursuit of excellence as seen in the table below which relates to dedicated runners (goal-oriented) and non-dedicated (enjoy the sport, but goals are secondary).
+Athletes with pre-determined (SMART) goals are always more successful than those without.
+Those with specific goals tend to let distractions affect them less, with an almost indestructible attitude that nothing will stop them in their pursuit of excellence, as seen in the table below, which relates to dedicated runners (goal-oriented) and non-dedicated runners (enjoy the sport, but goals are

 Mature elite athletes Social athletes